josmas/config_files/readme.md

 For now only tmux, nvim, zellij and alacritty are available.
 This also means that the dot_config-nvim repo mentioned above is not being used anymore.

+For tmux, make sure to install [TPM](https://github.com/tmux-plugins/tpm) and then use `ctrl + I` to pull in the plugins.

 ## How to use stow

+GNU stow can be installed from homebrew or any other package manager.

 To use stow simply clone and `cd` into this directory, and then run the stow command for each package you want to symlink, for instance: `stow nvim -t $HOME`.